sisrfeng/coc-wiki/F.A.Q.md

 You can't, there's no such function provided for omnifunc option, because vim's omnifunc always block and LSP features like triggerCharacters and incomplete response can't work.

-If you want to manual trigger completion add `"suggest.autoTrigger": "trigger",` to coc-settings.json and bind a trigger key like:
+If you want to manual trigger completion add `"suggest.autoTrigger": "none",` to coc-settings.json and bind a trigger key like:

 ``` vim
   inoremap <silent><expr> <c-space> coc#refresh()